SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 CAR TRAVEL TIPS

-If one-third to one-half of all holiday travelers fly, that means one-half to two-thirds drive to where they’re going.
+The vast majority of holiday travelers drive to where they’re going.

 Here are some ways of making sure your holiday drive goes smoothly.